russmckendrick/blog/content/tunes/2023-07-03-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 27?"
+title: "What did I listen to in week 26?"
 date: "2023-07-03"
 draft: false
-summary: "Embarking on an auditory journey this week, my soundscape was dominated by the eclectic symphonies of Prefab Sprout.
-Their unique melodious blend was an unwavering presence, ruling my playlist and setting the rhythm of my week.
-An undeniable testament to their compelling musical genius and my resolute admiration for their artistry."
+summary: "Diving deep into the addictive cacophony of Pixies this week, LastFM data reveals a personal obsession.
+Their rebellious rhythms topped my playlist, their undiluted energy resonating through countless repeats.
+This week, Pixies weren't just another band - they were a lifeline to sanity, an anthem of unparalleled solace."
 cover:
-    image: "/img/weekly-tunes-017.png"
+    image: "/img/weekly-tunes-008.png"
     relative: false
 tags:
     - "Vinyl"